-- A. The Executive Director is responsible for managing and directing administrative, personnel, budgeting and investment-related functions, including the hiring and termination of investment managers, bundled providers and products. - B. The Executive Director is responsible for developing specific investment objectives and policy guidelines for investment options.
-The Executive Director is responsible for developing policies and procedures for selecting, evaluating, and monitoring the performance of investment managers and products to which employees may direct retirement contributions under the Investment Plan, and providing the Board with monthly and quarterly reports of investment activities. - C. The Executive Director is responsible for maintaining diversified investment options, and maximizing returns with respect to the performance benchmarks of individual investment options, consistent with appropriate risk constraints.
+- A. The Executive Director is responsible for managing and directing administrative, personnel, budgeting and investment-related functions, including the hiring and termination of investment managers, bundled providers and products. - B. The Executive Director is responsible for developing specific investment objectives and policy guidelines for investment options for the Investment Plan.
+The Executive Director is responsible for developing policies and procedures for selecting, evaluating, and monitoring the performance of investment managers and products to which employees may direct retirement contributions under the Investment Plan, and providing the Board with monthly and quarterly reports of investment activities. - C. The Executive Director is responsible for maintaining an appropriate compliance program that ensures : - Compliance with contractual and investment guidelines of each investment manager; - Compliance with contractual provisions agreed to with the Investment Plan administrator and the custodian, and all other service providers to the Plan, to facilitate compliance with all legal requirements pertaining to the administration of the Plan, and compliance with all applicable administrative rules, SBA policies, and procedures; and - Compliance with reporting and valuation requirements.

+In addition, the Executive Director is also responsible for maintaining diversified investment options, and maximizing returns with respect to the performance benchmarks of investment options offered in the Investment Plan line up, consistent with appropriate defined contribution plan design.
 Each investment option will avoid excessive risk and have a prudent degree of diversification relative to its broad market performance benchmark.
-The Executive Director will develop policies and procedures to: - Identify, monitor and control/mitigate key investment and operational risks. - Maintain an appropriate and effective risk management and compliance program that identifies, evaluates and manages risks within business units and at the enterprise level. - Maintain an appropriate and effective control environment for SBA investment and operational responsibilities. - Approve risk allocations and limits.
+The Executive Director will develop policies and procedures to:

+- [°] Identify and monitor manager performance and key investment and operational risks within the manager's business structure. - ^o Maintain an appropriate compliance program that ensures compliance with contractual and investment guidelines of each manager in the plan. - ^o Maintain an appropriate and effective oversight function within the Office of Defined Contribution Programs to ensure effective operational and administrative oversight. - [°] Approve fund allocations and limits for each fund-of-fund or Retirement Date Fund under the Investment Plan.

-The Executive Director will appoint a Chief Risk and Compliance Officer, whose selection, compensation and termination will be affirmed by the Board, to assist in the execution of the responsibilities enumerated in the preceding list.
-For day-to-day executive and administrative purposes, the Chief Risk and Compliance Officer will proactively work with the Executive Director and designees to ensure that issues are promptly and thoroughly addressed by management.
-On at least a quarterly basis, the Chief Risk and Compliance Officer will provide reports to the Investment Advisory Council, Audit Committee and Board and is authorized to directly access these bodies at any time as appropriate to ensure the integrity and effectiveness of risk management and compliance functions.
+The Executive Director will appoint a Chief of Defined Contribution Programs, to assist in the execution of the responsibilities enumerated in the preceding paragraphs.
+For day-to-day executive and administrative purposes, the Chief of Defined Contribution Programs will proactively work with the Executive Director and designees to ensure that issues are promptly and thoroughly addressed by management.
+On at least a quarterly basis, the Chief of Defined Contribution Programs will provide reports to the Investment Advisory Council, and to the Audit Committee and Board as requested.